cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 - Help scale out the cluster by expanding with more nodes.
 - Utilities work across master, standby master, and multiple segment instances.

-So in summary, management utilities are command-line programs and scripts used by DBAs to administer, monitor, maintain and manage a CloudBerry DB cluster.
-The following are some common utilities:
+In summary, management utilities are command-line programs and scripts used by DBAs to administer, monitor, maintain and manage a CBDB cluster.
+The following are some common utilities.

-- `gpstop`, stops database cluster.
+- `gpstop`: stops database cluster.
-- `gpstart`, starts database cluster.
+- `gpstart`: starts database cluster.
-- `psql`, a command-line client.
+- `psql`: a command-line client.
-- `gpconfig`, shows or changes configuration parameters.
+- `gpconfig`: shows or changes configuration parameters.
-- `gpdeletesystem`, deletes a cluster.
+- `gpdeletesystem`: deletes a cluster.
-- `pg_dump`, `gpbackup`, `gprestore`, performs backup and restore operations.
+- `pg_dump`, `gpbackup`, `gprestore`: performs backup and restore operations.
-- `gpinitstanby`, `gpactivatestandby`, manages the standby master instance.
+- `gpinitstanby`, `gpactivatestandby`: manages the standby master instance.
-- `gprecoverseg`, recovers segment.
+- `gprecoverseg`: recovers segment.
-- `gpfdist`, `gpload`, operates with external tables.
+- `gpfdist`, `gpload`: operates with external tables.
-- `gpssh`, `gpscp`, `gpssh-exkeys`, for cluster navigation.
+- `gpssh`, `gpscp`, `gpssh-exkeys`: for cluster navigation.
 - Logging - all utilities write log files under `~/gpAdminLogs/` - one file per day

+**Exercise**

-Exercise: Read the help for these tools (`<tool_name> --help`).
+Read the help information for these tools (`<tool_name> --help`).

 ## 5. Start and stop a cluster